Ivanov1N/scraping_brands_info/README.md

 ## Description

-This is a web scraper, which extract companies and their websites and exports the data into Excel Spreadsheet.
+This is a web scraper that extracts company information along with their websites and exports the data into an Excel spreadsheet.
-Due to the high number of requests, I've added an option to use a proxy server.
+Due to the large volume of requests, I have incorporated an option to utilize a proxy server.

 ## Dependencies